6 Tips To Help You Communicate Your Whistleblowing Program

 Use what you’ve learned about your audience and how to sell to them to start crafting your key messages.
 Your goal is for them to know there is a whistleblowing program and where to learn more.
 Keep this message simple, so employees can easily remember it.
 Often a catch-phrase linked to your message can be useful to help make it stand out and be remembered.
 No matter what you think of Donald Trump, he is a master of the catch-phrase.
 We now have all heard “Build That Wall” and “Lock Her Up”.
 While you might not agree with what he says, you probably can immediately link each of these three word catch-phrases to the broader concept he is communicating.

-While keeping your message simple, you will also want to link to additional information.
+While keeping your message simple, you will also want to add links to additional information.
 Providing more detail helps those employees that want to understand more about your whistleblowing program.
 It’s also helpful for when someone wants to make a report - they can dig deeper and understand how and where to do this.
 It’s a balance - keep the message simple but make it easy to access additional information.

 Communicate Anonymity, Then Communicate It Again